A modern en suite bathroom featuring a grey tiled floor and white bath underneath a large window

 Tips for ensuite bathroom ideas

 Ensuite bathrooms are a luxurious addition to any home, providing a private and convenient space for daily hygiene routines.
-It can be difficult to know where to start when designing your ensuite bathroom, that’s why we've compiled some helpful tips and ideas to inspire your next ensuite renovation project.
-From space-saving fixtures to stylish finishes, these ensuite ideas will help you create a functional and beautiful bathroom that you'll love to use and show off to guests.
-So, whether you're planning a complete overhaul or just looking for some fresh inspiration, read on for our top tips for ensuite bathroom ideas.
+It can be difficult to know where to start when designing your ensuite bathroom.
+That’s why we've compiled some helpful tips and ideas to inspire your next ensuite renovation project.
+From space-saving fixtures to stylish finishes, these ensuite bathroom ideas will help you create a functional and beautiful ensuite bathroom that you'll love to use and show off to guests.
+So, whether you're planning an ensuite renovation project or just looking for some fresh inspiration, read on for our top tips for ensuite bathroom ideas.

 Create the illusion of space